vedprakash-m/vigor/docs/User_Experience.md

 - Monthly spend tracking by provider with trend analysis
 - Cost per user metrics with tier-based limits enforcement
 - **Budget Validation Engine**: Pre-operation cost checking with approval workflows
+- **Limit Overrides**: Admins can adjust or temporarily bypass any rate limit, quota, or budget cap directly from the dashboard
 - Pause/resume infrastructure controls with cost impact preview

 **User Management**: